aunixOS/aunix-files/README.md

 sudo mkarchiso -v -w /tmp/aunix-tmp ~/aunix-files
 ```
 this will put the .iso file in ~/out
+## Installing
+the archinstall script is best for now (I am working on getting calamares configured)

 ## Issues
 if you have an issue please open an issue, I will get around to it eventually